UVMCS120F2020/GitHub-with-CLion/README.md

     * You may be prompted to enter your GitHub username and password.
 * It will ask you if you want to open the directory.
 Choose yes.
     * If you already have a project open in CLion, it will ask you if you want to open the project in a new window or this window.
 This choice is up to you.

+\* Note that if you are comfortable cloning a repository via command line, you can do so.
+If you want to use CLion afterwards, choose "New CMake Project from Sources" and follow the directions.

 # Mantra
 * Work on the project.
 Add/modify files.